15+ Best Things to Do in Isla Mujeres, Mexico’s Laid-Back Island Paradise

 Exploring the island by golf cart (or moped, if you prefer) is one of the most quintessential things to do in Isla Mujeres and absolutely should not be missed!

-Driving is both easy and simple: with one main road that circumnavigates the island, it’s virtually impossible to get lost when driving around Isla Mujeres.
+Driving is both fairly easy and incredibly simple.
+With only one main road that circumnavigates the island, it’s virtually impossible to get lost when driving around Isla Mujeres.

 READ NEXT